 Eq.
 CASTEP 86

 where the total external potential is generated as the sum of the nonlocal potentials of each atomic species, α, taken with the weights, w, of the component atoms in the mixture atom.
-This means that all the key components of the ultrasoft potentials, i.e., the local part, Vloc, and the D and Q matrices, are all weighted according to the site occupancies.
+This means that all the key components of the ultrasoft potentials, that is, the local part, Vloc, and the D and Q matrices, are all weighted according to the site occupancies.

 The VCA scheme described above has been applied successfully to study disorder in the perovskites Pb(ZrTi)O3 (Bellaiche and Vanderbilt, 2000) and BiScO3-PbTiO3 (Iniguez et al., 2000), and Al-Si disorder in silicates such as hollandite and gehlenite (Winkler et al., 2002).